guest post by Cindy

 Few of us actually research these drugs before taking them.
 Some of us feel out of sorts and disempowered by our diagnosis and feel our own voice is not valid.
 Others are raised to respect doctors, and not question authority.
 Many feel the bigger entities that have the training and money to do the research, like the Food and Drug Administration, accurately oversee and regulate drug safety for us.
 Most of us feel intimidated by the scientific language required to understand how these drugs work and to learn how effective they really are.
 We can then lose trust in our own inner wisdom of knowing what is helping us or hurting us.

-I have taken many different psych drugs and there were always terrible initial effects I would experience from taking them, such as severe nausea, feeling lethargic, drowsiness, headaches, craving sugar, insomnia and weight gain or weight loss.
-I tried to convince myself the pills were helping me since that is what the doctor said was supposed to happen.
-So I told myself I was feeling better but over time I was actually feeling even worse with increased anxiety, euphoric energy, panic attacks, risky and spontaneous behaviors as well as feeling sick to my stomach, paranoia, hair loss, body aches, restlessness, short-term memory loss and suicidal feelings.
+I did ask the doctor why he was prescribing me an antidepressant when I was not depressed, and he said it helps with anxiety too.
+I believed him and went along with his request.
+I tried many different antidepressants.
+There were always terrible effects that I would experience, such as severe nausea, feeling lethargic, drowsiness, headaches, craving sugar, insomnia and weight gain or weight loss.
+I tried to convince myself the pill was helping me since that is what the doctor said was supposed to happen.
+So I told myself I was feeling better but over time I was actually feeling even worse with increased anxiety, euphoric energy, panic attacks, as well as feeling sick to my stomach, hair loss, body aches, restlessness, short-term memory loss and suicidal feelings.
 From reporting these new additional “symptoms’ the doctor added the label bipolar disorder in my chart along with the anxiety disorder label.

-For a long time my inner wisdom told me the psych drugs were the cause of these symptoms – not an illness.
-But when I tried to discuss this with my doctor he discounted my concerns and repeated the cause of these symptoms was my bipolar disorder, and then he would increase the dose of my pills or add a new pill to the cocktail of psych drugs.
-The doctor told me I needed to take medication for the rest of my life because it was treating an illness.
-But each year my health became worse and each year my dose was increased and another psych drug was experimented with.
+For a long time my inner wisdom told me the psych drug was the cause of these symptoms – not an illness.
+But when I tried to discuss this with my doctor he discounted my concerns and repeated the cause of these symptoms was my bipolar disorder, and then he would increase the dose of my pill and then eventually added a new pill, a benzo.
+The doctor told me I needed to take the “medication” for the rest of my life because it was treating an illness.
+But each year my health became worse and each year my dose was increased and another psych drug was experimented with but I was not able to tolerate.
 Not once were my pills ever considered by my doctor to be the cause for my declining health.

 Most of us assume our doctors are properly educated and have thoroughly researched their field of study to know how to properly care for their patients including prescribing psych drugs that are safe.
 Unfortunately, this is often not the case.
 Information about specific drugs frequently comes from pharmaceutical sales representatives or medical journal articles written by physicians who have some type of financial relationship with pharmaceutical companies.